MattechLab/monalisa/docs/rst/2-1_reconstruction_calls.rst

 This section describes the functions calls of the reconstructions of our toolbox.
 All our reconstructions are implemented for 2 and 3 spatial dimensions.
-Some of them are static reconstruction (one signle frame) and other are dynamic (multiple-framess) with 1 or 2 temporal dimensions.
+Some of them are static reconstruction (one signle frame) and other are dynamic (multiple-frames) with 1 or 2 non-spatial dimensions.

 A static image will be called a `frame`.
 The spatial dimension of the reconstruced image will be called the `frame dimension` and will written ``frDim``.
 It is equal to 2 or 3.
 The spatial size of the image